-Caspar Pearson is Director of Studies.
+Caspar Pearson is Director of Studies and Reader in Art History 1300-1700.
 His work focuses on the art and architecture of the Italian Renaissance, as well as historiography and the afterlives of the Renaissance in later periods.
 He is particularly interested in images and writings regarding cities, in the relationship between representation and place, and in Renaissance theories of architecture and urbanism.
 He also writes about aspects of contemporary architecture and visual culture, especially in relation to the European Union.
 He joined the Warburg Institute in 2020.

 Caspar has published widely on the Renaissance architect and humanist Leon Battista Alberti, focusing particularly on Alberti’s theoretical writings and his ideas about cities.
 Caspar’s work on Alberti explores the relationship between architecture and power, as well aesthetic theories in the Renaissance period.
 In doing so, it touches on issues as diverse as the use of shipwreck as a metaphor for architectural and cultural collapse, exile, the tension between ‘natural’ order and cultural contingency, giganticism and monstrosity, and efforts to bring architectural and pictorial thinking to bear on discussions about domestic and social ordering.
 He is currently completing a new biography of Alberti.
 Simultaneously, he is engaged in projects on the representation of cities in late fifteenth-century Italian painting, and the significance of the theme of ruination in Early Modern English drama.